 When you have completed and submitted the application on the website, you will receive an e-mail with login details to your page for digital work samples and certificates.
 Live and Hotmail have strong spam filters and the automatically generated email is could be blocked by these email programs.
 However, Gmail generally works.
 If you have not received the e-mail with login information within a couple of hours, check your junk mail.
 Please contact us at email@example.com if there is no e-mail there.

 The compulsory work samples for all applicants are:

 – At least 3 paintings

-– At least 5 drawings, one of these is a mandatory drawing task on the theme ”Draw a stairwell”, see instructions below.
+– At least 5 drawings, one of these is a mandatory drawing task on the theme ”open a cabinet or cupboard in your kitchen and draw”, see instructions below.